-Remaining the same is evil… it is desire for the self alone.
+- Remaining the same is evil… it is desire to receive for the self alone.

-Avoiding risk… it is desire for the self alone.
+- Avoiding risk… it is desire to receive for the self alone.

-Avoiding growing… it is desire for the self alone.
+- Avoiding growing… it is desire to receive for the self alone.

-Avoiding unpleasant, hard, difficult, challenging, ugly… is desire for the self alone.
+- Avoiding unpleasant, hard, difficult, challenging, ugly… is desire to receive for the self alone.

 Masquerading as fear… delivering you straight into the arms of Evil.

 The dynamic of life is that unless you are standing for something, you are standing for evil.

 Unless you are working towards good, growth, actively, you are working for evil.